sanmitha-shetty/fetch-receipts-prediction/README.md

 ## STEPS TO RUN : Running from Docker Hub

-If you have Docker installed, you can run the pre-built image directly from Docker Hub (replace `yourdockerhubusername`):
+If you have Docker installed, you can run the pre-built image directly from Docker Hub :

 ```bash
 docker pull sanmi07/fetch-predictor:latest